Nathan Peterson, singer-songwriter, speaker, author

 Partner Logos

-People today often feel anxious and disconnected, longing to come back to the present moment--to breathe and rest.
-As a speaker, writer, and musician, I help people to experience a deeper sense of safety and connection.By engaging our physical senses and releasing control of our breath, we signal to our nervous system that we are safe in this present moment--loosening the grip of anxious thoughts.
-This helps us to open up and become receptive, letting life flow freely through us as breath, light, and sound.This openness not only connects us with the world around us but also with our whole, authentic selves.
-The walls inside us begin to come down, freeing us to connect more deeply with each other.
-We experience the visceral truth that we are not alone.
-Life continues to flow freely through us as support and love.From this place of safety and connection, we find the courage to share our true voice--to be our genuine self.
-This shift is crucial for our culture's continued growth, as it can ripple outwards and positively lead to a more present and connected world.
+People in today's world feel increasingly anxious and disconnected, longing to come back to the present moment but often stuck in habitual patterns of strain and effort.
+As a speaker, writer, and musician, I help people to experience a deeper sense of rest and connection.There are simple ways we can send signals to our nervous system that we are safe in this present moment.
+When we do this, we loosen the grip of anxious thoughts and physical strain.
+This helps us to open up and become receptive, letting life flow freely through us rather than pushing our way through it.This openness not only connects us with the world around us but also with our whole, authentic selves.
+And as the walls inside us begin to come down, we're more free to connect more deeply with each other.
+We experience the truth, tangibly, that we are not alone.From this place of safety, connection, and belonging, we find the courage to embody our true voice in the world--to be our genuine self.
+This shift is absolutely crucial for our culture, and can ripple outwards leading to a more present and connected world.I blend my personal story of profound loss and resilience with music and simple, guided explorations of our breath and senses for more than just another informative keynote—it is a life-changing experience.

 "Nathan is a gifted artist who is profoundly thoughtful and capable of feeling the rhythms of the moment.
-His peaceful and calming presence, along with his beautiful voice, allowed our audience to open fully to what they needed and to deeply receive." — Shari O'Loughlin, CEO, The Compassionate Friends
+His peaceful and calming presence, along with his beautiful voice, allowed our audience to open fully to what they needed and to deeply receive."— Shari O'Loughlin, CEO, The Compassionate Friends

 "We appreciated Nathan’s inspiring and heart-felt presentation.
 His gentle, engaging speaking style and musical gift captivated our diverse audience.
 Many people had very positive feedback and commented that they left with a sense of peace and calmness." —Sheila A. Reed, MDiv, BCC, OSF Healthcare